 ISO started to discuss standardization of DME fuel through TC28/SC4/WG13 from 2007.
 The proposer of this new Task is convenor of the WG13.
 The scopes of DME standardization can be classified as three categories: 1) feedstock for home and industrial use, 2) blend stock with LPG and 3) alternate of diesel for power systems including vehicles.
 The WG13 has a draft value of DME fuel specifications.
 However, it is not for final DME product for vehicles but for the base fuel to make any kinds of utilizations.
 Therefore, it is necessary to standardize the DME specifications for vehicles and it is the time to do by a new annex of IEA-AMF considering the current situation of DME fuel commercialization.

 Purpose and Objectives

-The subject of this proposed annex is "Investigation of DME fuel specifications for vehicles".
+The subject of this proposed task is "Investigation of DME fuel specifications for vehicles".
 The basic specifications will be referred from the draft value of ISO/TC28/SC4/WG13 (shown in table1).
-The main issues of the annex are as follows:
+The main issues of the task are as follows:

 - Investigation on the effect of fuel impurities on DME diesel engine systems

 - Investigation on the effect of additives (lubricity improver, odorant, and if any.) on DME diesel engine systems

 Table 1 DME fuel specification for basic fuel (draft value of ISO/TC28/SC4/WG13)